Jerry086/CalculatorSheet/BugReports.md

    - The 'Return to Login Page' button should be styled to match the dark theme of the page.
    - The styling should include appropriate colors, font, and other UI elements that align with the dark design.

+## Fix status: Fixed
+### Details

+Button was changed to match page theme via a new class and css in the appropriate file.
+Button was moved to bottom of page so that it was not in the header/title - which seemed incongruous.
+Upon manual testing button works as expected and fits page theme.